-Penalty: For defensive holding: Loss of 5 yards.
+Penalty: For defensive holding: Loss of 5 yards and automatic first down.

 ARTICLE 5.
 ILLEGAL USE OF HANDS BY DEFENSE.
 It is a foul if a defensive player thrusts their hands or arms forward above the frame of an opponent to forcibly contact them on the neck, face, or head.